 How can I keep my anxious dog calm in the car?

 There are several effective strategies to use before and during car travel with your dog to help calm and reassure her:

 - Exercise your dog about 20 minutes before your car trip.
 Activity stimulates endorphins (“feel-good” hormones) and will also tire her out; she might even settle down for a nap once you hit the road.

 - Bring her favorite dog toy.
 She’ll especially enjoy the recognizable smell of her plush toys.

 - Bring a familiar blanket with her dog bed, or grab something out of the laundry that smells like you (don’t choose something she’s likely to destroy in the back seat).

 - Keep the car comfortable.
 Regulate the temperature; crack the window or sunroof to allow in some fresh air (don’t allow your dog to hang her head out the window).
 Soothing music can also reassure your dog.
-If you plan to crate her, make sure the crate is level and flat, not listing to one side; cover it with a towel if that seems to calm your dog.
+If you teach her to travel in a crate, make sure the crate is level and flat, not listing to one side; cover it with a towel if that seems to calm your dog.